3rekse/makecode-omarillo-logo-lesson6-advanced/README.md

 ## Step 10
 ** Try it Out**

 You can use the previous example to draw a circle!
 If you turn a small amount of degrees many times over, you will eventually end up back where you started.
-The first 7 blocks just move the **Turtle** to not be in the center of the screen.
+The first 7 blocks just move the **Omarillo** to not be in the center of the screen.
 ```blocks
 let myDuck = omarillo.fromSprite(sprites.create(img`
     . . . . . . . . . . b 5 b . . .